-Minecraft realms is a Minecraft feature that Mojang added to the game for players to rent a monthly private server to play with friends.
+Minecraft Realms Commands: Minecraft feature that Mojang added to the game for players to rent a monthly private server to play with friends.
+This article is here to teach you the most helpful commands that can guide you in getting started with your friends for a fun experience.

 25. /setblock